 Rose Facial Soap Recipe + Instructions

-This page may contain affiliate links.
+This website is reader-supported - thank you!
 As an Amazon Associate I earn from qualifying purchases.

 Rose Facial Soap Recipe

 This creamy facial soap is infused with rose petals and enriched with nourishing rosehip seed oil, making it perfect for normal to dry skin.
 Madder root powder gives the soap a soft pink color, while a few drops of geranium and lavender essential oils add just a hint of floral scent.
-For sensitive facial skin, be sure to look for natural shea butter or goat’s milk soap bases with minimal ingredients and that don’t contain detergents, such as sodium laureth sulfate.
+For sensitive facial skin, be sure to look for natural shea butter or goat’s milk soap bases with minimal ingredients that don’t contain detergents, such as sodium laureth sulfate.

 Melt and Pour Soap Making Tutorial

-Before making your first batch of melt-and-pour soap, prepare your work space and consider these additional tips.
+Before making your first batch of melt-and-pour soap, prepare your workspace and consider these additional tips.

 - Gather all the ingredients needed to make the recipe.

-- Prepare your work space with all of the needed equipment, including a cutting board and cutting utensil to cut the soap base, a Mason jar or heatproof container for melting it, a jar lid/heatproof saucer or plastic wrap to cover the jar/container, a fork or spatula for stirring, small glass containers for colorants and essential oils plus a small spray bottle filled with rubbing alcohol.
+- Prepare your workspace with all of the needed equipment, including a cutting board and cutting utensil to cut the soap base, a Mason jar or heatproof container for melting it, a jar lid/heatproof saucer or plastic wrap to cover the jar/container, a fork or spatula for stirring, small glass containers for colorants and essential oils plus a small spray bottle filled with rubbing alcohol.
 Have the mold that you’re using clean and ready to fill.
 If using individual molds, consider placing them on a tray or cookie sheet to make it easy to move them.

 - Cut the soap base into uniform cubes to help it melt evenly.
 Weigh out the amount needed for the recipe.